 How the A319 fits into the A320 story

-A319 is the representative branch of the Airbus A320 family, capturing the shorter branch prized for right-sized missions and premium-heavy layouts.
+A319 is an in-service member of the Airbus A320 family, known for the shorter branch prized for right-sized missions and premium-heavy layouts.

 Service entry